Economic losses from climate-related extremes

 Methodology for indicator calculation

-Data is received from the Munich Re (MR) NatCatSERVICE under institutional agreement.
+Data is received from the Munich Re (MR) NatCatSERVICE under institutional agreement and have been adjusted for accounting for inflation and are presented in 2015 EUR value.

 Definition of loss events: Events can occur in several countries; events are counted by country and by category of natural hazard.